programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 axes1.legend(['all', 'without subject'])
 axes1.set_title('number of records')
 axes1.set_xlabel('publication year')
-axes1.axis((year_min, year_max, max(df_merged['total']) * -.1, max(df_merged['total']) * 1.1))
+axes1.axis((year_min, year_max, max(df_merged['total']) * -0.1, max(df_merged['total']) * 1.1))
 axes1.grid(True)
 ```

-We apply the plot not on `plt` that represents the library, but on 'axes1'.
+We apply the plot function not on `plt` that represents the library, but on `axes1` object that represents the subplot.
 As we would like to draw multiple lines we call it differently (there are a number of ways to use the function, see [here](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html)): we set the values for the x axis, the y values for the first line, and the y values of the second line.
 As we have an additional column, if we simply would add the data frame, the result will be three lines instead of two.
 The lines will be drawn with different, automatically assigned colors.
-With `legend()` we add an annotation to the image to explain what colors mean. `set_title()` and `set_xlabel()` are the subplot variants of `title()` and `xlabel()`, and we already explained `axis()` and `grid()`.
+With `legend()` we add an annotation to the image to explain what colors mean. `set_title()` and `set_xlabel()` are the subplot variants of `title()` and `xlabel()`.
 As in several years the number of missing values are (visually) close to zero, we set the viewport a bit lower, shifting with 10% of the maximum value.

 Now comes the second cell: